Jan Hajič jr.

 (Feel free to ask those people for references!)

 Jiří Balhar defended his Bc. thesis on melody extraction from recordings of polyphonic music.
-Won the Dean's Award in the Bc. thesis category, published the work at a satellite event of the ISMIR 2019 conference (Late-Breaking Demo), currently working on a full-scale conference publication.
+Won the Dean's Award in the Bc. thesis category, published the work at a satellite event of the ISMIR 2019 conference (Late-Breaking Demo), achieved state-of-the-art results.

 Marek Židek defended his Mgr. thesis on generating music a bit more cleverly using musical form derived in an unsupervised manner.
 Previously defended Bc. thesis on generating music with LSTMs.
 Both theses include significant effort in evaluation.
 A composition generated by his models was performed at the Microsoft DOTS conference in 2017.